GitHub’s code review tools are excellent. There are many benefits to your team and to VIP in using GitHub directly for code review, including:

 develop site without VIP involvement.

-We highly recommend following GitHub Flow for non-production environments as well.
+It’s up to your team to decide how best to integrate your VIP environments into your workflow, but we highly recommend following the above GitHub Flow for non-production environments as well.
 An example workflow with a

 develop environment could look something like: